Skip old login failures in daily security run output

 - Start logging the year of the login error as well?

-#11 Updated by Daniel Shaffer over 1 year ago
+#11 Updated by Daniel Shaffer almost 4 years ago

 Sorry, but is this really so unimportant that it won't be fixed until the next version?
 I realize it may not be a top priority, but I thought it was definitely a bug.
 If I were to try to look into fixing this myself (it would be my first time in this codebase), would one of those suggestions I made earlier be preferable, or is there something else I should look at?

-#18 Updated by Vladimir Vinogradenko about 1 year ago
+#18 Updated by Vladimir Vinogradenko over 3 years ago

 - Status changed from Screened to Needs Developer Review